-Running an Adwords campaign in the travel niche can often be an expensive undertaking.
-This is why we run yet another keyword research, PPC specific, and see what your odds of outdoing the competition are.
-While investing in paid ads can often drive some quick results, we would always give our other tactics a spin too – they are more focused on the long term and will remain in place long after your PPC ads have stopped running.
+Hiring a Google Ads Agency to manage ad campaigns in the travel niche can often be expensive.
+This is why we run yet another keyword research, PPC specific, and see your odds of outdoing the competition.
+While investing in paid ads can often drive some quick results, we would always give our other tactics a spin, too – they are more focused on the long term and will remain in place long after your PPC ads have stopped running.

 Even though people believe it extinct for some unknown reason, email marketing is an excellent way to reach existing and interested parties, and perhaps inspire them to start planning their next trip.
 The main challenge here is to find that proper blend of promoting your latest deals and showcasing a destination you are putting together trips for.

-We have touched on the importance of telling the right story several times already, and now we finally get to explain why we keep going on and on about it.
-In fact, storytelling is much more important in the travel industry than in any other niche online.
+We have touched on the importance of telling the right story several times, and now we finally get to explain why we keep going on and on about it.
+Storytelling is much more important in the travel industry than in any other niche online.

-Even though we are discussing content marketing for travel companies, this is actually a step that needs to be taken somewhere between the research and the marketing part of your SEO journey.
+Even though we are discussing content marketing for travel companies, this step needs to be somewhere between the research and the marketing part of your SEO journey.

-Crafting landing pages that are not hell-bent on selling – pages that will be detailed enough, informative and captivating enough to capture a reader’s imagination and that will answer a certain query will have a much easier shot at ranking.
-While they themselves will not convert, a clever internal linking structure and call to action will nudge your visitors in the right direction.
+Crafting landing pages that are not hell-bent on selling – pages that will be detailed, informative, and captivating enough to capture a reader’s imagination and answer a certain query will have a much easier shot at ranking.
+While they will not convert, a clever internal linking structure and call to action will nudge your visitors in the right direction.

 Having original images in place is also a bonus – you can use them to draw in additional links, and having a unique style of photography will help you stand out and stay memorable.

-Once we have a page everyone is happy to work with – promoting it becomes our focus.
-Depending on the purpose of said page, we will attract links to it as if by magic, all the while secretly counting down the days until our own holiday begins.
+Once we have a page, everyone is happy to work with – promoting it becomes our focus.
+Depending on the page’s purpose, we will attract links to it as if by magic, all the while secretly counting down the days until our holiday begins.